GalenIvanov/Animation-tests/README.md

 # Animation dialect for Red

 **Animate** is an experimental animation dialect.
-It's main goal is to provide the programmers with an easy declarartive way to describe simple animation as an extesnion to Draw.
+It's main goal is to provide the programmers with an easy declarartive way to describe simple animation as an extenson to Draw.
 It also provides mechanism for animating arbitrary word! or path! values.

 ## Tween